-NEW SECTION.
+The state must provide the full school year amount for NEW SECTION.
 Sec.
-4. The state must provide the full school year amount for paraeducators, including any aspect of educational instructional services provided by classified employees, and office support and other noninstructional aides provided in this act, for the 2023-24 school year.
+4. paraeducators, including any aspect of educational instructional services provided by paraeducators, including any aspect of educational instructional services provided by classified employees, and office support and other noninstructional aides provided in this act, for the 2023-24 school year.
 The first month's distribution of additional amounts provided under this act in the 2023-24 school year must be a proportion of the total annual additional amount provided in this act equal to the sum of the proportional shares under RCW 28A.510.250 from September 2023 to the first month's distribution.
-Staff units for nurses, social workers, psychologists, and counselors in this act, above those provided in section 5, chapter 379, Laws of 2023 may not be allocated until the 2024-25 school year.
+Staff units for nurses, social workers, psychologists, and counselors in this act, above those provided in section 5, chapter 379 Laws of 2023 may not be allocated until the 2024-25 school year chapter 379, Laws of 2023 may not be allocated until the 2024-25 school year.